barrust/pyprobables/README.rst

     >>> cms.add('google.com')  # should return 1
     >>> cms.add('facebook.com', 25)  # insert 25 at once; should return 25

-See the documentation for other data structures available and for further
+See the documentation for other data structures available and for more examples!

 Changelog
 ------------------